GalleriaJS/galleria/docs/options/dataConfig.rst

 The argument is a HTML element selected from the HTML source ( most often an Image element ).
 Use this to traverse the source and return the right data into Galleria.

-If you are using other elements than Images as source, you can change the selctor using the data_selector option.
+If you are using other elements than Images as source, you can change the selector using the data_selector option.

+.. highlight:: html

 Default extractions from the HTML element:
 ..................................................